brandly/first-listen-dl/README.md

 i made this because the NPR flash player thing is troublesome. they have it open in a new, small window, and then i lose it

+## :warning: :skull: DEPRECATED

+this no longer works since the underlying [`first-listen-api`](https://github.com/brandly/first-listen-api#warning-skull-deprecated) has been deprecated. fixing that repo should bring this one back from the dead.

 ### usage

 you need eyeD3 installed on your system, in order to properly tag the mp3s with track info